kul1/permutation/README.md

 ##  QUESTION:
 ###  WRITE PROGRAM WHICH:

- INPUT ABC
+INPUT: ABC

 OUTPUT: ABC BAC CBA BAC BCA CAB CBA CAB CBA

 ###  SOLUTION:
   EACH POSITION DISPLAY FIRST

-   DISPLAY THE REST WITH SWITCH THE REST CHARACTER THERE 2 WAYS
+   DISPLAY THE REST WITH SWITCH THE REST CHARACTER

+   THERE 2 WAYS
-   1. WRITE PROGRAM TO CHECK EACH AFTER EACH FOR ANY NUMBER OF CHARACR
+   1. WRITE PROGRAM TO CHECK EACH AFTER EACH FOR ANY NUMBER OF CHARACTER
-   2. SINCE THERE ARE ONLY 3 CHARACTER WE CAN JUST DO AS MY ANSWER
+   2. SINCE THERE ARE ONLY 3 CHARACTERS WE CAN JUST DO AS MY ANSWER

-##  ANSWER;
+##  ANSWER:
- GET input and turn to array in order to proceed in program RETURN FROM array to display as need
+ get input and turn to array in order to proceed in program

-"
+ return array to string and display as need

 ##  CODE:
 ~~~
 input  = 'ABC'